drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

 - Requirements Analyst: Wong Khai Shian Nicholas<br>Responsible for analyzing the project requirements and documenting the functional and non-functional requirements of the software application.

-- Documentation Specialist: Muhammad Danial<br>Responsible for creating user manuals, technical documentation, and other project-related documents.
+- Documentation Specialist: Muhammad Danial<br>Responsible for creating user manuals, technical documentation and other project-related documents.

 - IT Support: Joseph Lau Yeo Kai<br>Responsible for providing technical support to the development team, troubleshooting issues, and maintaining the development environment.